latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Summary

-ChatGPT 4 does some things better than the trials we did with ChatGPT 3 and on the surfac this appears to be a workable path to make an untagged PDF accessible.
-However, the tendency to rewrite the document content (which is in the nature of LLMs), the dropping of important information (such as graphics and labels) means that this approach is questionable---the fact that ir "reads well" while at the same time presents corrupted information is a dangerous combination.
+ChatGPT 4 does some things better than the trials we did with ChatGPT 3 and on the surface this appears to be a workable path to make an untagged PDF accessible.
+However, the tendency to rewrite the document content (which is in the nature of LLMs), the dropping of important information (such as graphics and labels) means that this approach is questionable---the fact that it "reads well" while at the same time presents corrupted information is a dangerous combination.